KonradWozniak11/Alteryx/Orlen_ETL_readme.md

 Introduction

-Data Source: Download financial data from the BusinessRadar website.
+Data Source: Download financial data from the Biznesradar.pl website.
 This data includes stock prices, financial results, and other relevant information for various companies. https://www.biznesradar.pl/raporty-finansowe-bilans/ORLEN

 Excel Preparation: Import the downloaded data into Microsoft Excel.
 The Excel file will have a structure similar to what you retrieved from the website.